arlimus/arlimus.github.io/src/contents/articles/wintersmith.on.github/index.md

             "description": "This is the blog of {{username || 'username'}}"
             //..

 7. Write articles, change templates, do whatever you like to it.
-To preview:
+To preview in [localhost:8080](http://localhost:8080):

         cd src/
         wintersmith preview